The Ballad of Davy Crockett: The Crockett craze

 Walt Disney Productions launched a massive marketing campaign in the UK in 1955 to publicize the film Davy Crockett, King of the Wild Frontier (released in Britain in 1956) and to make the country's youth "Crockett conscious".
 There was already a "Crockett craze" in the U.S., where the episodes had become wildly popular.
 Crockett merchandise was produced en masse, the most iconic item being the imitation coonskin cap.
 The craze became immensely popular amongst schoolchildren, and the ballad made its way across the Atlantic Ocean.
 A French version by Annie Cordy was number 1 for five weeks in France in August 1956.

 United States Senator Estes Kefauver of Tennessee wore a Davy Crockett cap during the 1956 campaign, as the Democratic vice-presidential nominee.
 Adlai Stevenson and Kefauver lost in the general election to incumbents Dwight D. Eisenhower and Richard Nixon.

 The Crockett phenomenon is referenced in books of the time such as Back in the Jug Agane, one of the Molesworth series by Geoffrey Willans and Ronald Searle.

-The craze was referenced in the film Back to the Future, which is set predominantly in 1955.
+The craze was referenced in the 1985 film Back to the Future, which is set predominantly in 1955.
 In the film, the Fess Parker version of the song is heard on a jukebox inside Lou's Diner and, in a later scene, one of Lorraine Baines' brothers appears wearing a coonskin cap.
 The song is sung by the characters Henry and Sammy in the Country Bear Jamboree.
-The 2009 film Fantastic Mr. Fox opens with the eponymous fox playing the song on his belt radio.
+The 2009 film Fantastic Mr. Fox opens with the eponymous fox playing the version of the song from Frontierland on his belt radio.

 Parodies

 Several parodies were issued in 1955, including "Duvid Crockett" by Mickey Katz; "Pancho Lopez" by Eduardo Lalo Guerrero; "Ole Svenson" by Yogi Yorgesson; and "The Ballad of Davy Crew-Cut" by Homer and Jethro.

-In the South Park episode "Raising the Bar", James Cameron plays the song during his underwater voyage to literally "raise the bar" for morality's sake, except this version replaces Davy Crockett with James Cameron himself, therefore being a parody.